bskinn/github-repo-label-setup/README.md

     _community_ to think about the ticket.
-  - The default labels in this category, `meta: good first issue`, `meta: help wanted`, and `meta: yagni` help to illustrate its community
+  - The default labels in this category, `meta: good first issue`, `meta: help wanted`, and `meta: yagni` help to illustrate its community focus.
-- `pr` - Status labels specific to pull requests, highlighting actions that are orientation. still required on a PR before it is ready for merge; or, highlighting its merge-ready status.
+- `pr` - Status labels specific to pull requests, highlighting actions that are still required on a PR before it is ready for merge; or, highlighting its merge-ready status.
 - `topic` - This is the category that is most idiosyncratic to each project, and the most likely to cross-cut the other categories.
 They collect together tickets with a common topic/theme, assisting with quick searches on that